microsoft/MS-DOS/v2.0/source/README.txt

-The 2.0 Release of MSDOS includes five 5 1/4 double density single sided diskettes or three 8 iinch CP/M 80 format diskettes.
+The 2.0 Release of MSDOS includes five 5 1/4 double density single sided diskettes or three 8 inch CP/M 80 format diskettes.

 The software/documentation on the five inch diskettes is arranged as follows:

 1. DOS distribution diskette.
-This diskette contains files which should be distriibuted to all users.
+This diskette contains files which should be distributed to all users.
 This allows the DOS distri- bution diskette to meet the requirements of users of high level language compilers as well as users running only applications.
      Many compilers marketed independently through the retail channel (including those of Microsoft) assume LINK comes with the DOS, as in the case of IBM.
-How you choose to distrubute BASIC (contracted for separately) is up to you.
+How you choose to distribute BASIC (contracted for separately) is up to you.

 2. Assembly Language Development System diskette.
 This diskette